html5lib/html5lib-python/README.rst

 ========

 html5lib is a pure-python library for parsing HTML.
-It is designed to conform to the HTML specification, as is implemented by all major web browsers.
+It is designed to conform to the WHATWG HTML specification, as is implemented by all major web browsers.

+Output is to a tree structure; the current release supports output to DOM, ElementTree, and lxml tree formats as well as a simple custom format.

 Requirements
 ------------